P.E and Sports Premium Funding

 2022-2023 – Funding was used on the following:

 Click here to view the evidence of the impact and further details of the spending to date.

-Lunchtime Sports Provision from Premier Sports to assist with activity and manage behaviour on the playground.
+Lunchtime Sports Provision from Premier Sports to assist with activity on the playground.

 School Sports Partnership membership (this offers support, guidance, training and a calendar of events and competitions).